 What other treatments have worked for you?

 I also tried a series of homeopathic treatments, including a gluten-free, starch-free diet.
 None of that really worked for me except meditation and yoga.
 UC can be stress-related, diet-related, or both, and my case is very stress-related.
-Nonetheless, maintaining a healthy diet is also very important.
+Nonetheless, maintaining a healthy diet is also important.
 If I eat processed food, pasta, beef, or pork, I pay for it.

 What advice would you give to other people with UC?